Hexadoon/hangman-battle-royale/README.md

 ## The game

 Hangman BR is a virtual take on the classic word-guessing game "Hangman".
 In this version, each player will select a word of specific length and category, and take turns guessing letters from their opponents' words.
-Players can lose in two ways: either they incorrectly guess letters from others' words, which woulc cause a body part to appear on the hangman image, or their word is deduced by the other players.
+Players can lose in two ways: either they incorrectly guess letters from others' words, which would cause a body part to appear on their own hangman image, or their word is deduced by the other players.

 ## The Team